 This procedure involves an injection of local anesthetic around the testicular cord through a small needle.
 If the scrotal pain is caused by abnormal nerve signals originating in the testicle this procedure will temporarily resolve the pain.
 A positive response to a cord block predicts future success with denervation surgery.

 If the scrotal pain started after a vasectomy, there may be an indication to perform a vasectomy reversal

 Targeted microsurgical denervation of the spermatic cord is performed through a small groin incision under microscopic or robotic magnification.
 It aims to disrupt the abnormal nerve signals from the testicle permanently.
 This is achieved by dividing the pain nerves from the testicle using high magnification to avoid the tiny but essential arteries, veins and lymphatics which keep the testicle alive.
-It is helpful in 90% of patients who have a temporary response to a cord block.
+It is helpful in over 80% of patients who have a temporary response to a cord block.